Raising the Bar — Impacting Students

 EIRs are highly experienced professionals who have worked in numerous startups and are looking to share that experience with MIT students.
 EIRs focus on educating, mentoring, and coaching aspiring entrepreneurs on the challenges surrounding startup life.

-Elaine is a startup veteran and corporate entrepreneurship consultant.
+Elaine is an educator and a corporate entrepreneurship consultant.
 A native of Hong Kong, Elaine moved to the US to study engineering at MIT – eventually building a career as a technology entrepreneur.
-She has served at the VP level at 6 companies, including Rethink Robotics, Zeo, Zeemote and SensAble Technologies.
+Her rich experience includes serving at the VP level of 6 companies, including Rethink Robotics, Zeo, Zeemote and SensAble Technologies.
 She has brought numerous high tech products to market and holds 22 patents.